 From Statistics Explained

-Municipal waste constitutes only around 10 % of total waste generated.
-However, the political emphasis on municipal waste is very high because of its complex character due to its composition, its distribution among many waste generators and its link to consumption patterns.
+Municipal waste accounts for only about 10 % of total waste generated.
+However, it has a very high political profile because of its complex character, due to its composition, its distribution among many sources of waste, and its link to consumption patterns.